 - Apache MXNet on AWS - a machine learning framework from the Apache Software Foundation.

 - TensorFlow on AWS - a machine learning framework managed by the Google Brain team.

-The most robust offering —and by far the most interesting— are the AWS deep learning algorithm which span a large cross-section of data and bring a tremendous amount of value with no need for any kind of training.
+The most robust offering —and by far the most interesting— is the AWS deep learning algorithm which spans a large cross-section of data and brings a tremendous amount of value with no need for any kind of training.
 These deep learning algorithms include: